try-php/howto/docs/Basics.md

-# Requirements
+# Basics

 ## Package, Naming & Namespacing

 > The main goal of this project, is not to vendor everything.
 But it will follow the UNIX guideline of developing software.
 One piece of code (sofware/programm) should do one thing, but do it very well.
 For a new job, rather create a new project than complicate an already existing one.
 And every piece of code should "play well with others".

-Therefore the goal of this project is to create small and precise packages that can be assemled in any way.
+Therefore the goal of this project is to create small and precise packages that can be assemled in any way. ([Unix Philosophy](http://www.faqs.org/docs/artu/ch01s06.html))

 > Package sources need to be scoped in the `TryPhp` namespace.
 Any function, class or constant.
 The naming should follow simple guidelines and be short and concise.